AWS Transit Gateway Orchestrator Plan¶

 3. Build Your Domain Connection Policies¶

-Highlight a domain on the left panel and click Add, the domain will appears to the right.
+Highlight a domain on the left panel and click Add, the domain will appear to the right.

 In the example shown below, the intention is to connect the newly created prod_domain in Step 2 to the Aviatrix_Edge_Domain so that VPCs in the prod_domain can communicate with on-prem servers and hosts.